Back to All Events

 We offer the retreat fees on a sliding scale (based on the lodging you choose) to allow each participant to pay for what is most appropriate for themselves.
 We also provide a scholarship option for those who are unable to pay our lowest sliding scale fee.
 To see our pricing and/or to register, please click HERE (link available in May 2025).

 COVID Policy: Off-Grid Retreats takes COVID precautions seriously and will adhere to any state mandated requirements.
 Currently, Off-Grid Retreats does not require any COVID test(s) or vaccination(s) to attend this nature retreat.
 But we reserve the right to change requirements, if the state's mandated requirements change.
 We also kindly ask people to stay home if they feel sick the day before and/or the day of this retreat.
+Please note, we are not able to refund you for a last minute cancellation due to COVID or any other illness.

 Retreat Teacher

 Sean Oakes, PhD (he/him, queer, of Spanish/Puerto Rican and Northern European ancestry living on unceded Pomo land in California), teaches Buddhism, Yoga, and somatic practice.
 He received teaching authorization from Jack Kornfield, wrote his dissertation on extraordinary states in Buddhist meditation and experimental dance, and focuses on the integration of philosophy, somatics, and social justice discourse with the Dharma.
 He teaches at Spirit Rock Meditation Center, East Bay Meditation Center, Insight Timer, and elsewhere.
-Learn more about Sean here.
+Learn more about Sean at seanfeitoakes.com.

 Previous